Promised Land (2012 film)

 Promised Land is a 2012 American drama film directed by Gus Van Sant and starring Matt Damon, John Krasinski, Frances McDormand, Rosemarie DeWitt and Hal Holbrook.
-The screenplay is written by Damon and Krasinski based on a story by Dave Eggers.
-Promised Land follows two petroleum landmen who visit a rural town in an attempt to buy drilling rights from the local residents.
+The screenplay by Damon and Krasinski is based on a story by Dave Eggers.
+Promised Land follows two petroleum landmen who visit a rural Pennsylvania town in an attempt to buy drilling rights from the local residents.

-Damon was originally attached to direct the film, but he was replaced by Van Sant.
+Damon also produced the film with Krasinski and Chris Moore, and was originally attached to direct, but was replaced by Van Sant.
 Filming took place mainly in Pittsburgh from early to mid-2012.
 During filming and afterward, the film's highlighting of the resource extraction process hydraulic fracturing, known as "fracking," emerged as a topic of debate.

 The film had a limited release in the United States on December 28, 2012 and followed with a nationwide expansion on January 4, 2013.
 The film had its international premiere and received Special Mention Award at the 63rd Berlin International Film Festival in February 2013.
-It received mixed reviews from critics, although the National Board of Review named it one of the top ten films of 2012, and was a box office bomb, grossing just $8 million against a $15 million budget.
+It received mixed reviews from critics, although the National Board of Review named it one of the top ten films of 2012, and was a box office bomb, grossing just $12 million against a $15 million budget.

 Plot

-Steve Butler has caught the eyes of top management at his employer, Global Crosspower Solutions, an energy company that specializes in obtaining natural gas trapped underground through a process known as fracking.
-Butler has an excellent track record for quickly and cheaply persuading land owners to sign mineral rights leases that grant drilling rights over to his employer.
+Steve Butler has caught the eyes of top management at his employer, Global Crosspower Solutions, an energy company that specializes in obtaining natural gas trapped underground through fracking.
+He has an excellent track record for quickly and cheaply persuading land owners to sign mineral rights leases that grant drilling rights to his employer.
 Butler and his partner Sue Thomason arrive in an economically struggling Pennsylvania farming town whose citizens are proud of having family farms passed from one generation to the next.

-Coming from a town and a life very similar to that of the people he is now determined to win over on behalf of Global, Butler tells the story of how his own town died after the local Caterpillar assembly plant closed.
+Coming from a town and a life very similar to that of the people he is now determined to win over for Global, Butler tells the story of how his own town died after the local Caterpillar assembly plant closed.
 The idea of a town surviving solely on family farms being passed down through generations as a viable economy is one that he can no longer accept.
-He claims to be offering the town its last chance.
+He insists he is offering the town its last chance.
 Butler spends some pleasant after-hours time with Alice, a teacher he meets in a bar.

-The community seems willing to accept Global's offer, until an elderly, local high school science teacher, Frank Yates, who happened to be a successful engineer in his working life, raises the question of the safety of fracking during a town meeting.
-It's decided that the people will vote in a few weeks whether or not to take the offer.
-After hearing about the vote, Dustin Noble, an unknown environmental advocate, starts a grassroots campaign against Global, motivated by a tale of his family losing its Nebraska dairy farm after the herd died as a result of Global's industry-standard fracking process.
+The community seems willing to accept Global's offer, until the elderly, local high school science teacher Frank Yates, who used to be a successful engineer in his working life, raises the question of the safety of fracking during a town meeting.
+It is decided that the people will vote in a few weeks whether or not to take the offer.

+After hearing about the vote, unknown environmental advocate Dustin Noble starts a grassroots campaign against Global.
+He is motivated by a tale of his family losing its Nebraska dairy farm after the herd died as a result of Global's industry-standard fracking process.